Industruino/libraries/README.md

 #### INTERRUPTS on the 32u4 topboard

 The interrupt pin of the expander on the 12/24V digital side is connected to pin D8 (PCINT4) of the 32u4 topboard.
 This pin will trigger when a change on any of the 8 input or output channels occurs.
-If more than 1 channel needs to be detected by the interrupt, a small comparison routine can be run inside the interrupt service routine, which compares the status of the channels pre-inerrupt to the current status.
+If more than 1 channel needs to be detected by the interrupt, a flag can be set inside the interrupt service routine, and then any pin change can be checked inside the main loop, as discussed in this forum post https://industruino.com/forum/help-1/question/multiple-channels-interrupts-on-32u4-topboard-205

 This code example (for 32u4 topboard) shows a counter on the LCD for each rising edge on CH1 (without debounce).
 ```